MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 *Custom authentication using BCrypt overrides User#password= method to store secret hash instead of plain text.*

-It's good to list the tech stack you used to build the site, but in the first example, the quality of the site is left ambiguous.
+In the first example, the quality of the login process is ambiguous.
 The second example describes a specific feature that makes the site sound more intesting, and suggests a that the designer is a capable developer.

 *Caution:*